opeltre/testo/README.md

     Unit = () -> Tracer a
 ```

-Units are run one by one by providing files
+Units are run one by one by providing `test.run`
-to be tested to `test.run`, e.g.
+the files to be tested, e.g.

 ```js
 //  tests.js